spatie/laravel-permission/README.md

 $role->givePermissionTo('edit articles');
 ```

+If you're using multiple guards we've got you covered as well.
+Every guard will have its own set of permissions and roles that can be assigned to the guard's users.
+Read about it in the [using multiple guards](#using-multiple-guards) section of the readme.

-Because all permissions will be registered against Laravel's Gate, you can test if a user has a permission with Laravel's default `can` function:
+Because all permissions will be registered on Laravel's Gate, you can test if a user has a permission with Laravel's default `can` function:

 ```php
 $user->can('edit articles');